vaithak/Password-Locker/README.md

 *****Add security to the script*****
-1. Run ```$chown root pass_block.sh``` on terminal so that root user becomes the owner of this script,
-   to protect your passwords.
-2. Run ```chmod 700 pass_block.sh``` so that only the owner=>root can access this script in any form.
+1. Run ```chmod 700 data.ini``` so that only the owner can access the data file.

 *****Accessing your passwords*****
 1. Example run for example accounts and password given.

 ![Example Image](https://raw.githubusercontent.com/vaithak/Password-Locker/master/example.png)